OgbajeLeo/ImageCropper/Readme.md

 Welcome to my Image Cropper project!
 This web application allows you to crop and edit images directly in the browser using the powerful Cropper.js library.

 # Features
-Dynamic Cropping: Crop images to your desired dimensions with ease.
+Dynamic Cropping: Crop images to your desired dimensions with ease. <br>
-Zoom and Rotate: Zoom in/out and rotate images for precise adjustments.
+Zoom and Rotate: Zoom in/out and rotate images for precise adjustments. <br>
-Responsive Design: Works seamlessly across various screen sizes and devices.
+Responsive Design: Works seamlessly across various screen sizes and devices. <br>
 Download Option: Save cropped images in PNG.

 # Getting Started